 TSharedPtr performs similarly to std::shared_ptr when in its default, thread-safe mode.
 For game thread stuff, making it not thread safe significantly improves its performance (also applies to TWeakPtr/std::weak_ptr).

-TSharedFromThis has some weird limitations compared to std::enable_shared_from_this, if you’re hitting asserts consider replacing it.
+TSharedFromThis has some weird limitations compared to std::enable_shared_from_this.
+If you’re hitting mysterious assertions, consider using the STL version.

 std::move / std::forward